na-na-hi/renget/archive/iftod.md

 \>The monster closed his mouth around the bag and with another appreciative huff waited for the clerk to move far enough away before taking off.
 \>“Don’t forget to check our weekly ad for coupons!”
 The clerk yelled after the monster as it winged up into the sky.
 \>“What the hell is a Rathalos doing buying convenience store snacks?!”
 The Hunter asked as the clerk came to stand beside her.
 \>“Why wouldn’t he?
-We’ve got the best Aptonoth buns on the continent, they’re made fresh daily!”
+We’ve got the best Aptonoth buns on the continent, they’re made fresh daily!”%%

 ===================================

 >Can I touch rathalos?

-\>"Can I touch you?"
+%darkgreen%\>"Can I touch you?"
 I asked, my gloved hand hovering just inches away from the red wyvern's neck.
 \>The heat from his body radiated through the thick leather covering my palm, it was a miracle I had even gotten this close to the King of the Skies without being mauled.
 \>The Rathalos' striking blue eye slid down to study me intently, I held my breath under his gaze, did he somehow understand my question?
 \>He let out a raspy snort and his eye shot to stare out into the bushes off to our right.